-Here are 5 ways to combat loneliness in a foreign country:
+Here are 5 ways to combat loneliness:

-1. Find out: what is your relationship with you?
+1. Find out what is your relationship with you?

 Settling into an unknown territory comes with many tiring demands.
 From making new friends, to finding a new home and learning a new language, it is easy to get overwhelmed by it all.
 Take a moment to ask yourself, who you are first.
 Are you easily adaptable when travelling?
 What is your purpose beyond academics and career?
 Are you an introvert or an extrovert?
 With these questions will come a basic understanding of what you want from life in general, and so you will start to see your environment with a unique lens of self-understanding.

 The above statement can mean a lot of things.
 In a foreign country, it is possible to be a victim of crime, racial tension, difficult weather, difficult landlords or bosses, but more relevantly; loneliness.
 We may not recognise when we get into our ‘victim-mode’.
 But, we do from time to time find ourselves in the land of ‘victimhood’.
 It’s like a temporary holiday destination that we can use to escape from our troubles.